LadislavVasina1/LadislavVasina1/README.md

 - :man_student: I am currently studying at Faculty of Information Technology at Brno University of Technology
 - 👀 I’m interested in python, all kinds of technology, space, aeronautics
 - :computer: During my studies I have come in touch with Java, JavaScript, PHP, C, Python, Shell/Bash, GIT a JIRA
-- 🌱 I’m currently improoving my Python skills
+- 🌱 I’m currently improving my Python skills
 - 📫 How to reach me
      email: ladislavvasina@gmail.com
      phone: +420776461676